 The compositions of Joseph C. Phillips Jr. and his ensemble Numinous – whose second recording Vipassana was released by Innova recordings in April of 2009 – defies any classic genre definitions.
 Phillips calls the style, mixed music: organically fusing elements of many different influences into something completely personal, different, and new.

 A self-proclaimed “late bloomer” in the composing scene, Phillips is no newcomer to musical accomplishment, starting with his music degrees from the University of Maryland-College Park (later earning a master’s in composition from Stephen F. Austin University).
 After undergraduate studies Phillips moved to the Pacific Northwest to teach high school music.
-While leading an award-winning band program, earning an Educator of the Year award from the city of Bellevue, WA near Seattle, Phillips nurtured his growing interest in composing his own music and joined the Seattle Young Composers Collective as a performer and sometimes composer.
+While leading an award-winning band program, earning an Educator of the Year award from the city of Bellevue, WA near Seattle, Phillips nurtured his growing interest in composing his own music and joined the Seattle Young Composers Collective (now called the Degenerate Art Ensemble) as a performer and composer.
 He was unable, however, to ignore the temptation to do something more with his own music and so moved to New York City to explore his own musical dreams.
 “I was following my passion,” Phillips says.
 “I didn’t want to wake up when I’m 60 and regret not at least trying to share what I had to say through composition.”

 While in New York in the year 2000, inspired by many other key figures in new music, Phillips formed his own unique ensemble Numinous.
 A flexible ensemble that is part chamber orchestra, part big band, part contemporary alternative group, Numinous organically fuses elements of contemporary classical, jazz, world, and popular music performance practices and styles.
 The word numinous refers more to the feeling of awe and wonder that people can experience in many ways, not solely religious, rather than to a literal presence of a god.
 Phillips wants to be taken on a journey through music – and for him, it’s through its creation.
 For the listener, it’s a journey outside of themselves, and one that is both familiar and unlike any other they’ve experienced before.
 In creating something new, he hopes to create a sense of mystery, wonder, and beauty that refreshes and enlightens listeners.